Crane (TV series): Particularities

 The series was originally planned as a 'midsummer filler programme', only to last one season of 13 episodes, but it proved so popular that it returned for a second season of 13 episodes and even a third one of 13 episodes.

-It spawned another series, this one aimed at children and called Orlando, based on one of its characters.
+It spawned another series, this one aimed at children and called Orlando, based on one of its characters and starring Sam Kydd.
 This ran for 76 episodes of 30 minutes, running from 1965 to 1968 (one show ended January 1965, the other started April 1965).